 This research guide will connect the researcher to many types of resources available through the Gumberg Library and on the web pertaining to this important council that reshaped the Roman Catholic Church for the modern world.

 The immediate products of the Second Vatican Council were a series of 16 very important constitutions, declarations, and decrees.
-To see the documents in the original Latin and in many other languages, click here.
+The documents are available in the original Latin and in many other languages.

 Lumen Gentium (Dogmatic Constitution on the Church)